raubvogel/LocalJekyll/README.md

 [docker](https://www.docker.com/)/[podman](https://podman.io/) container
 in a production kind of fashion, this may not be the repo for you.
-Instead, this is less about running Jekyll and more about building and quickly testing a jekyll-based website.
+Instead, this is less about running Jekyll and more about building and quickly testing a jekyll-based website; take a look at the [About](#about) session below.
 Once you are satisfied with your deed, put it in the production site, or build such a site using something like [jekyll-docker](https://github.com/envygeeks/jekyll-docker) instead.